How We Work: Diagnostic to Implementation

 Three ways to work together

-Assessment Only
+Diagnostic Only

 Fixed scope.
 Fixed outcome.
 No obligation beyond delivery.

-- Complete stability verdict
+- Complete diagnostic report

 - Ownership documentation